KSP-KOS/KOS/doc/source/structures/misc/resource_transfer.rst

         * - :attr:`STATUS`
           - string
           - Get only
-          - The string status of the transfer (eg "Inactive", "Transferring", "Failed")
+          - The string status of the transfer (eg "Inactive", "Transferring", "Failed", "Finished")
         * - :attr:`MESSAGE`
           - string
           - Get only